 06/20/2022 (International Christian Concern) Nigeria- On Sunday, June 19, gunmen attacked two churches, Maranatha Baptist Church and St. Moses Catholic Church, in Nigeria’s northwest state of Kaduna.
-The gunmen reportedly killed 3 people and kidnapped more than 30 people.
-The attack reportedly targeted four villages in the area as well, destroying homes of villagers in addition to the kidnappings.
+The gunmen reportedly killed three people and kidnapped more than 30 people.
+The attack reportedly targeted four villages in the area as well, destroying the homes of villagers in addition to the kidnappings.
 The gunmen were confirmed to be radicalized Fulani Islamic extremists.

 An eyewitness to the attack at St. Moses Catholic Church shared with an ICC representative that there were many gunmen who came to the church but could not remember the exact amount.
 “I was running to escape,” he said.
-“They all have guns” he added.
+“They all have guns,” he added.
 He also said the security came after the Fulani left and that those injured are receiving medical treatment in various hospitals within the state.
 The survivor said he escaped by a miracle.

-Nuhu Bitrus, a Christian Right activist in Jos, Nigeria, told an ICC representative that “the killing in Nigeria by a group of Fulani Muslims is mainly to persecute Christians but they are never prosecuted for the atrocities committed.”
+Nuhu Bitrus, a Christian Right activist in Jos, Nigeria, told an ICC representative that “the killing in Nigeria by a group of Fulani Muslims is mainly to persecute Christians, but they are never prosecuted for the atrocities committed.”
 He believes that this is because Nigerian President Muhammadu Buhari is a Fulani Muslim.
 Bitrus appealed to Christians around the world to come to the aid of Christians in Nigeria facing persecution by Islamic extremists.
 He said that Christian activists face threats because of what they believe and because they speak for vulnerable Christians.

 Bitrus revealed to ICC that his village is currently facing threats from Fulani militants as villagers were displaced, his father, an ECWA pastor, was attacked by the militants, and Bitrus fled from the militants who are still looking for him.